The Oppenheimer cellar labyrinth – An adventure for the whole family

 Today, the stability and solidity is constantly checked.
 Thus, the basement labyrinth is, in the context of two different tours, 365 days a year, a weather-independent experience.

-Call now and book at:
+Call now or contact online and book at:

 Tourist-Info Stadt Oppenheim, Merianstraße 2a, 55276 Oppenheim